 Where She Lives

-Where She Lives brings together bold, graphic printmaking by three female artists working out of the WBEC Kinngait Studios, Cape Dorset, Nunavut.
-Where She Lives at once refers to Ningiukulu Teevee, Saimaiyu Akesuk and Ooloosie Saila’s representations of landscapes, wildlife and everyday ephemera, but also alludes to interior worlds and places of imagination, connecting to the artists’ imagery of magic, legends and mythology, all rendered with vibrant colour and visionary line work.
+Where She Lives brings together bold, graphic printmaking by three female artists working out of the WBEC Kinngait Studios, Kinngait (Cape Dorset), Nunavut.
+Where She Lives at once refers to Ningiukulu Teevee, Saimaiyu Akesuk and Ooloosie Saila’s representations of landscapes, wildlife and everyday ephemera, but also alludes to interior worlds and places of imagination, connecting to each artists’ imagery of magic, legends and mythology, all rendered with vibrant colour and visionary line work.

-Thank you to Dorset Fine Arts for lending works for this exhibition.
+Thank you to Dorset Fine Arts (DFA) for lending works for this exhibition.